SumitBando/svelte-timeline/README.md

 This is what is looks like:
 ![image info](https://github.com/SumitBando/svelte-timeline/raw/main/static/timeline-sample.png "Sample")

+This component has dependency on Tailwind.
+It also has dependency on FontAwesome, which it injects.
-If time permits, will try to remove dependencies.
+If time permits, will try to remove these dependencies.

 Original Tailwind snippet was from: https://codepen.io/sheikh_ishaan/pen/oNWpgoK